-Balance sheet IAS 1:54 Paragraph 54 requires specific line items to be presented in the statement of financial position. see FRS 101 AG1(h) below IAS 1:55 An entity shall present additional line items, headings and sub-totals in the statement of financial position if relevant to an understanding of the entity's financial position. see FRS 101 AG1(h) below IAS 1:56 Deferred tax assets and liabilities must not be presented as current. see FRS 101 AG1(h) below IAS 1:60 An entity shall present current and non-current assets and liabilities as separate classifications in accordance with paragraphs 66-76 except when a presentation based on liquidity provides more reliable and relevant information (subject to criteria and additional requirements). see FRS 101 AG1(h) below IAS 1:61 Whichever method under IAS 1:60 is used, an entity shall disclose amounts expected to be recovered or settled after 12 months of reporting date. see FRS 101 AG1(h) below FRS 101 AG1(h) A qualifying entity choosing to apply paragraph 1A(1) of Schedule 1 to the Regulations and adapt one of the Companies Act balance sheet formats shall apply the relevant presentation requirements of IAS 1 Presentation of Financial Statements .
+Balance sheet IAS 1:54 Paragraph 54 requires specific line items to be presented in the statement of financial position. see FRS 101 AG1(h) below IAS 1:55 An entity shall present additional line items, headings and sub-totals in the statement of financial position if relevant to an understanding of the entity's financial position. see FRS 101 AG1(h) below IAS 1:56 Deferred tax assets and liabilities must not be presented as current. see FRS 101 AG1(h) below IAS 1:60 An entity shall present current and non-current assets and liabilities as separate classifications in accordance with paragraphs 66-76 except when a presentation based on liquidity provides more reliable and relevant information (subject to criteria and additional requirements). see FRS 101 AG1(h) below IAS 1:61 Whichever method under IAS 1:60 is used, an entity shall disclose amounts expected to be recovered or settled after 12 months for each asset and liability line item that combines amounts expected to be recovered or settled no more than 12 after the reporting period and more than 12 months after the reporting period. see FRS 101 AG1(h) below FRS 101 AG1(h) A qualifying entity choosing to apply paragraph 1A(1) of Schedule 1 to the Regulations and adapt one of the Companies Act balance sheet formats shall apply the relevant presentation requirements of IAS 1 Presentation of Financial Statements .
 A qualifying entity not permitted or not choosing to apply paragraph 1A(1) of Schedule 1 to the Regulations shall comply with the balance sheet format requirements of the Act ^[1] instead of paragraphs 54 to 76B of IAS 1.
 FRS 101 (Reduced Disclosures) Layout Limited is not adapting the Companies Act balance sheet format (format 1) and therefore is not applying paragraphs 54-76B of IAS 1.
-IAS 1:77, 78 An entity shall disclose further sub classifications of the line items presented, depending on the requirements of IFRSs and the size, nature and function of the amounts.
+IAS 1:77, 78 An entity shall disclose further sub classifications of the line items presented, classified in a manner appropriate to an entity's operations and depending on the requirements of IFRSs and the size, nature and function of the amounts.
 This shall be presented either in the statement of financial position or the notes.
 IFRS 5:38, 40 Specific line items required for assets held for sale and assets in disposal groups held for sale.
 Signatures s414 Approval and signing of accounts 1) A company's annual accounts must be approved by the board of directors and signed on behalf of the board by a director of the company.
 2) The signature must be on the company's balance sheet.
 IAS 10:17 An entity shall disclose the date the financial statements were authorised for issue and who gave that authorisation.
 Registered number s396 and s397 The company's registered number must be stated in the accounts.
-It is BDO policy to include the registered number on the front cover and on the balance sheet.